-In this project, FPBA sought to evoke the facility’s mission of providing a better quality life to people.
+In this project completed for the University of California, Irvine, FPBA sought to evoke the facility’s mission of providing a better quality life to people.
 Common areas and amenities provide balance to the important, focused research work in the laboratories areas.

 Working with the existing constraints of the low-clearance basement proved to be the biggest challenge, as the space receives almost no natural light.
 To counteract this, uplifting colors are applied throughout the space, and the general ambience is greatly enhanced with the high ceilings and direct/indirect lighting that bounces off ceilings.
 The resulting facility maximizes research space, including bench, shelving and equipment.